Service as a competitive advantage

 Services in the B2C sector have developed rapidly in recent years and this dynamic will continue in the coming years.
 The expectations we have of service levels in our everyday lives are increasingly being transferred to the classic B2B areas.
 And here too, the USA and China are already ahead of us, as their consumers and companies are more open to innovative business models and digital services.
 And this head start can also be used to position themselves as a disruptive force on the Central European market and thus attack established providers.

 Furthermore, ever faster economic and innovation cycles are driving sales and sales volatility.
-Recurring sales in the form of services in particular can help to dampen the volatility of the new systems business.
+Recurring sales in the form of services in particular can help to dampen the volatility of the new installations business.

 What can companies in the manufacturing sector do to counteract this?